I Know What Year it Is

 It’s 2008 and I’m so relieved.
 I’ve been thinking it was 2008 since about June.
 For some reason the even numbered years just don’t sit well with me.
 For the first half of 2007 I thought it was 2006.
 Then one day around the longest day of the year, it suddenly felt like 2008 and I’ve been crossing out and rewriting the date ever since.
 I should be content writing 2-0-0-8 for a good 18 months.

-1. MyBestInvest Says:
+1. MyBestInvest says:

 I’m with you on the even years.